 - The Genesys Rules Authoring Tool (GRAT) loads the CEP Rule template and allows you to create a package of CEP rules based on your categories (Simple Engagement Model) or on your business events (Advanced Engagement Model).

-- If your application is built and deployed, and the Web Engagement servers are started, you can deploy rules with GRAT.
+- If your Web Engagement servers are started, you can deploy your application and deploy rules with GRAT.

 - GRAT notifies the Web Engagement Server that rules are available in the Rules repository.